Welcome to the new KidsHealth website! See what is new.

 • have a heart or lung condition

-How can I care for my child with whooping cough at home?
+Caring for your child with whooping cough at home

 If your child is taking antibiotics, make sure they take all the doses.